 Shows such as Breaking Bad present a clean, sanitized image of methamphetamine production.
+They don’t really show all the dangers of meth labs in reality.
 The labs in which Walter White works are a scientist’s dream come true.
 However, the reality of the situation is that much of the meth produced in the United States is made under hazardous and unsanitary conditions.

 Since meth can be produced efficiently on a small scale, many people addicted to the drug may try to “cook” their own in their homes, a small garage or any other space that is private.
 These “labs” are unsafe and unhygienic, with “cooks” using general household products that emit dangerous fumes.
 However, the desire to create meth and consume or sell it can be overpowering, which means that the user puts themselves and others in danger.

 During meth production, some toxic gasses are produced that have a marked effect on the health of everyone in the surrounding area.
 People may feel woozy or dizzy as the space used for “cooking” has no proper ventilation.